The depth of its roster paid off on Thursday for the Ankeny Centennial girls’ track team.

 “This week with the Tuesday meet (at Ames), practice (Wednesday) and tonight’s meet we wanted to simulate the state track meet so we could work on our recovery plans,” said Ankeny coach TJ Jumper.
 “We also wanted to be able to execute and have mental toughness at the end of three days.
 So we were very intentional with where we placed some of our varsity athletes.
 We are very focused on the process and what it takes to be highly successful.”

-Centennial freshman Rebecca Flick won the 800 in a time of 2:14.10.
-It was the second-fastest time in Iowa this season.
+Centennial freshman Rebecca Flick won the 800 in a time of 2:14.10, which broke the school record and was the second-fastest time in Iowa this season.
+She met the Blue Oval standard on the final night of qualifying for the Drake Relays.

 Anna Woods won the 100 hurdles in 15.09 seconds.
 Ava Barten captured the 400 hurdles in 1:05.10.